 Why Should I Measure Exercise Intensity?

 Knowing how hard you’re working out can help you in a variety of ways.
-First, if you’re supposed to do an easy run at a particular pace according to your training program and it always feels really hard, then maybe you need to find a different training plan.
+First, if you’re supposed to do an easy run at a particular pace according to your training program, and it always feels really hard, then maybe you need to adjust your training plan.

 Similarly, it can help you schedule your workouts.
-You can’t be going hard every day because otherwise, you’re going to injure yourself.
+It’s a bad idea to go hard every day.
+Your body needs time to recover and rebuild in order to make progress.
+That’s what easy days are for.
+Too much high-intensity work and you’re going to injure yourself.
 Knowing how many harder workouts you’ve done in a week will help you keep a balanced exercise regime.

 What Are Two Ways to Measure Exercise Intensity?

-As we mentioned above, you can either measure exercise intensity by feel, which is more subjective but you can get really good at it.
+As we mentioned above, you can measure exercise intensity simply by feel.
+This is more subjective, but you can get really good at it.